virtual-labs/exp-file-format-converter-au/experiment/procedure.md

  &nbsp;

-3. If the file type is known, select the file type from the dropdown for “Convert file from:”.
-If it is unknown during the submission, it would be selected automatically.
-As the file is loaded the contents of the file are displayed in the text area.
+3. As the file is loaded the contents of the file are displayed in the text area.
+Simultaneously the dropdown menu for the file formats would also appear.
+By default the uploaded file format is selected in the "Convert file from:" dropdown menu but there is also a option to manually change the option.

 <img src="images/4.png" title="" />